umediayvr/ubash/README.md

 devenv
 ```

-B) Deploying under the production area (by default it only creates a new deployed version.
-This version does NOT linked to any release type) :
+B) Deploying under the production area (by default it only deploys the version data.
+This version is NOT linked to any release type.
+Since linking to release type can be done later):
 ```bash
 ./install --production
 ```